bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/tdw-clonechaos.md

 ## About

-This column was made available on Dec.
+This Daily Whisper column was made available on Dec.
 15th once the [Spyder web browser](webbrowser) was unlocked.

 ***